hassanoubrahim/exam-generator-using-python/README.md

 #generate a QCM exam using python

-#add your questions and the right answer to qr.py
+#add your questions and the answers to qr.py

-#mark the True value to the right answer and False for the False ones.
+#mark True value to the right answer and False for the False ones.

 #git clone https://github.com/hassanoubrahim/exam-generator-using-python